George

 The alternate domination of one faction

-over another, sharpened by the spirit of revenge,
+over another, sharpened by the spirit of revenge, natural

-disorders and miseries, which result, gradually incline
+miseries, which result, gradually incline the minds

-absolute power of an individual; and sooner or later
+of an individual; and sooner or later the chief of some

-the chief of some prevailing faction, more able or
+prevailing faction, more able or more fortunate than

 Without looking forward to an extremity

-of this kind, (which nevertheless ought not to be
+of this kind, (which nevertheless ought not to be entirely

-restrain it.
+it.

 It serves always to distract the Public

 Councils, and enfeeble the Public Administration.
+It

-It agitates the Community with ill-founded jealousies
+agitates the Community with ill-founded jealousies and

-against another, foments occasionally riot and insurrection.
+another, foments occasionally riot and insurrection.

 It opens the door to foreign influence and corruption,

-which find a facilitated access to the government
+which find a facilitated access to the government itself

-to the policy and will of another.
+and will of another.

 There is an opinion, that parties in